Internet censorship in China: Internet censorship of the protest in 2013

 The Chinese government has become more efficient in its Internet regulations since the 20th anniversary of the 1989 Tiananmen Square protests and massacre.
 On 3 June 2013, Sina Weibo quietly suspended usage of the candle icon from the comment input tool, which netizens used to mourn the dead on forums.
 Some searches related to the protest on Chinese website services no longer come up with blank results, but with results that the government had "carefully selected."
 These subtle methods of government censorship may cause netizens to believe that their searched materials were not censored.
-The government, however, is inconsistent in its enforcement of censorship laws.
-Netizens reported that searches of some censored terms on Chinese web services still resulted in blank pages with a message that says "relevant laws, regulations, and policies" prevent the display of results related to the searches.

 Usage of Internet kill switch

 China completely shut down Internet service in the autonomous region of Xinjiang from July 2009 to May 2010 for up to 312 days after the July 2009 Ürümqi riots.

 COVID-19 pandemic

 Reporters without Borders has accused that China's policies prevented an earlier warning about the COVID-19 pandemic.
 At least one doctor suspected as early as 25 December 2019 that an outbreak was occurring, but arguably may have been deterred from informing the media due to harsh punishment for whistleblowers.

 During the pandemic, academic research concerning the origins of the virus was censored.
 An investigation by ProPublica and The New York Times found that the Cyberspace Administration of China placed censorship restrictions on Chinese media outlets and social media to avoid mentions of the COVID-19 outbreak, mentions of Li Wenliang, and "activated legions of fake online commenters to flood social sites with distracting chatter".